Cayman Foundation for a Token Project: Why the No-Shareholder Wrapper (2026)

 Cayman Foundation for a Token Project: Why the No-Shareholder Wrapper

-The single structural fact that made the Cayman foundation company a default token/DAO wrapper is that it has no shareholders.
-That lets it behave like a legal person — contract, hire, hold IP, face regulators — while mirroring an ownerless protocol and shielding participants from personal liability.
-This guide is the mechanic, the CARF reporting that now applies, and the heavy hedge: it is still a counsel-and-substance question.
+One structural fact explains why the Cayman foundation company became a default wrapper for token projects: it has no shareholders.
+That lets it act as a legal person, able to contract, hire, hold IP and face regulators, while mirroring an ownerless protocol and shielding participants from personal liability.
+This guide focuses specifically on the Cayman option, how the no-shareholder mechanic works, the CARF reporting that now applies to it, and the layered foundation-plus-operating-company architecture it usually sits in.
+For how it stacks up against the Swiss foundation and the DAO LLC, see the wrapper comparison.
+It remains a counsel-and-substance question.

-• No shareholders → a legal person that can contract / hire / hold IP / face regulators while mirroring an ownerless protocol/DAO.
+• No shareholders is the point: a legal person that can contract, hire, hold IP and face regulators while mirroring an ownerless protocol or DAO.

-• Liability shield rationale: addresses the unwrapped-DAO = general partnership exposure flagged in Samuels v.
-Lido DAO (US court, California law) — scope fact-specific, not absolute.
+• The liability rationale addresses the unwrapped-DAO general-partnership exposure flagged in Samuels v.
+Lido DAO (US court, California law).
+The protection's scope is fact-specific, not absolute.

-• Tax-neutral at entity level ≠ project tax-free — substance, founders' home tax, CFC, place of effective management still apply.
+• Tax-neutral at the entity level does not make a project tax-free: substance, the founders' home tax, CFC rules and place of effective management all still apply.

-• CARF applies: Cayman adopted the OECD Crypto-Asset Reporting Framework; Tax Information Authority regs effective 1 January 2026 — "offshore" ≠ "unreported".
+• CARF applies.
+Cayman has adopted the OECD Crypto-Asset Reporting Framework, with Tax Information Authority regulations taking effect for 2026, so "offshore" does not mean "unreported".

 The no-shareholder point